pronamic/wp-pronamic-pay-rabo-smart-pay/documentation/README.md

 ## merchantReturnURL is not a valid web address

 OmniKassa 2 requires for each order announcement a merchant return URL.
 OmniKassa 2 does not allow all merchant return URL's.
-An order announcement with a merchant return URL's with the TLD `.test` will result in the following error:
+An order announcement with a merchant return URL's with the TLD `.test` will for example result in the following error:

 ```
 merchantReturnURL is not a valid web address